-When a service truck accident happens, the injuries can be complicated.
-A falling ladder strikes a windshield.
-A mower slides off a trailer and into traffic.
-Tools scatter across the road, causing a chain reaction of collisions.
-At Jay Murray Law, we represent people injured by service vehicles operated by landscaping companies, plumbers, electricians, and HVAC contractors.
-These cases require understanding both the trucking side and the unique hazards that come with vehicles modified to carry trade equipment.
+When a service truck accident happens, the injuries are often complicated.
+For example, a ladder falls off the side of a truck and smashes a windshield.
+A lawn mower falls off a trailer and into oncoming traffic.
+Tools are scattered all over the highway, which causes a series of subsequent collisions.
+At Jay Murray Law, we represent individuals injured by service vehicles operated by landscaping companies, plumbers, electricians, and HVAC contractors.
+We understand both the trucking side of the case, as well as the specific dangers associated with vehicles that have been modified to carry trade equipment.

 Hurt?
 Let Jay and His Team Help You